tomalmog/optimizer-energy-study/README.md

 **Author**: Tom Almog, University of Waterloo

 **Abstract**: As machine learning models grow increasingly complex and computationally demanding, understanding the environmental impact of training decisions becomes critical for sustainable AI development.
 This paper presents an empirical study investigating the relationship between optimizer choice and energy efficiency in neural network training through 360 controlled experiments across three benchmark datasets using eight popular optimizers with robust statistical validation.

+## Publications

+- **Tom Almog.** *An Analysis of Optimizer Choice on Energy Efficiency and Performance in Neural Network Training.*
+  - Submitted to *Sustainable Computing: Informatics and Systems* (Manuscript ID: SUSCOM-D-25-02415), 2025.
+  - Preprint available on [arXiv](https://arxiv.org/) (link coming soon).

 ## Key Findings